By Yvette Young, Bree’Ana Johnson, Christopher Bidorini, and Erin Williamson

 Throughout the past decade, human trafficking has been identified as a major criminal, social, and public health issue in the United States.
 For many years, the dominant narrative portrayed international trafficking as a critical issue and directed efforts to eradicating it completely.
 The reality is that child trafficking in the United States is extremely prevalent, and even more prevailing is the correlation between human trafficking and race: “The racialized sexual exploitation of people of color that developed during slavery and colonization impacts cultural expectations and beliefs about the availability and use of children of color for commercial sex today.”
 (The Racial Roots of Human Trafficking, UCLA Law Review, 2015).

-Racism and oppression are deeply embedded and perpetuated in human trafficking, given the immense racial subordination with respect to people of color.
+Racism and oppression are deeply embedded and perpetuated in sex trafficking by race, given the immense racial subordination with respect to people of color.
 This is especially true when it comes to the sexual exploitation of minors.
 Many of us are well aware of the vulnerable populations in which trafficked persons derive – varying from undocumented migrants, runaways, at-risk youth, oppressed or marginalized groups, and those impacted by poverty.
 Our data indicate that there is a disproportionate number of children of color being trafficked in Connecticut.
 Of the 210 referrals that DCF received in 2018 for high-risk or confirmed victims of human trafficking, 153 of those referrals were children of color.
 That number equates to 73% of all referrals.
 The following graph highlights this issue further, comparing the number of trafficking victims referred to DCF and the race of Connecticut’s youth population:

 Due to the disproportionate number of children of color who are trafficked each year, human trafficking is a racial justice issue.
 It is time that we begin to have a comprehensive conversation about this matter in order to identify the root causes and be proactive about dismantling systems that perpetuate this crime.
 In efforts to combat this issue, our conversations and practices must be racially inclusive.
 We must consistently discuss the connections between trafficking, migration, poverty, racism, and gender in an effort to destroy the roots of racial oppression and human trafficking.
 The notion that anyone can be a victim of trafficking is true.
 However, the fact that the majority of victims are people of color should not be undermined or understated.
 It is imperative that we address this issue so we can prevent our children from experiencing this form of victimization.